 Needless to say, after exploring this region over the past couple of days, I won't be so quick to pass it by in the future.

-Matt Williams was a guest of the Southern Great Barrier Reef
+This blog post was written by Matt Williams, who was a guest of the Southern Great Barrier Reef.

 Receive tailored Southern Great Barrier Reef specials and updates - direct to your inbox